 If you find yourself on the go with more of the kids' items to hold than your own, a good backpack will help evenly distribute the weight.

-This backpack features padded straps not only for your shoulders but for your waist.
-It boasts an abundance of pockets and inside space so you can store all of your summer essentials without breaking your back.
+The REI Co-op Ruckpack backpack features padded straps for your shoulders and your waist.
+It boasts an abundance of pockets and inside space so you can store all of your essentials without breaking your back.

 For more recommendations, check out: